 8. Answer emails within 24 hours for sure and quicker if possible

 If someone has a question about a card, they don’t want to wait three days for you to take the time to email them back.
 Check and answer all of your emails at least once a day–two or three times a day is even better if you can manage it.
 It leads directly to more sales and repeat customers.
 Be brief, but friendly.

-9. Write quality descriptions and always include a photo of the card when listing
+9. Write quality descriptions and always include quality photos

 The description you write should also be professional and accurate.
 It’s good if you can say something about the player or the card in the description.
 There are untold numbers of cards for sale online with no descriptions at all and no photos.
-“Card is good” or “card is NM” does not really give the buyer enough information.
+“Card is NM” does not really give the buyer enough information.

 You will always have repeat customers if the card they receive is exactly as described and sold at a fair price.
 Don’t make a card sound better than it is just to get more money for it.
 It may work once but that buyer will be gone forever.

 The people who are able to have a good business selling cards online are the ones who are consistent and accurate when grading their cards.
 It is better to put a borderline card in a lower category than a higher one.
 Someone expecting a near mint card is always going to remember that you didn’t provide one.
 It’s the memory that you provided exactly what they expected that will have buyers coming back for more.